The HWRC is at 92-98 Nuffield Road, Poole. Use postcode BH17 0RS if you have a sat nav.

 Trailers with trailer beds larger than 6 foot x 4 foot/ 1.2 metres x 1.8 metres are not allowed to enter the site due to potentially causing an obstruction to other site users.

 It is illegal for traders or businesses to dispose of their trade waste at the HWRC which is only licensed to accept household waste from a council taxpayer's own property.
-Larger vehicles that cannot fit below the height barrier (2.1m) can access the site on Wednesdays only and need to use Lane 2, where it will be necessary to show that the waste they are carrying is genuine household waste from their own property.
+Larger vehicles (up to 3.5 tonnes) that cannot fit below the height barrier (2.1m) can access the site on Wednesdays only and need to use Lane 2, where it will be necessary to show that the waste they are carrying is genuine household waste from their own property.
 If the gate is not open then use the intercom on the adjacent post to request access.

 Traders and businesses are allowed to legally dispose of trade waste by crossing the weighbridge to a different part of the site and making the appropriate charge.